Release of Indian fishermen in Pak jails raised in Rajya Sabha

 He said that 12 fishermen in September 2018 and 34 in November from Andhra Pradesh were arrested and sent to jails.

-These fishermen were handed over to the Dock Police for judicial custody and sent to jails in Karanchi, he added.
+These fishermen were handed over to the Dock Police for judicial custody and sent to jails in Karachi, he added.

 Release of Indian fishermen in Pak jails raised in Rajya Sabha